chrislo27/PolyrhythmMania/README.md

 6. Run the appropriate launch script: On Windows, double click `play_windows.bat`.
 On Linux, run the `play_linux.sh` file (you may have to `chmod +x play_linux.sh` first).
 7. If you prefer not to use a launch script, you can run `java -jar bin/PolyrhythmMania.jar` with your preferred settings.

+## Compilation instructions
+These instructions are for people interested in editing the source code of the game.

+1. Ensure JDK 11 or newer is installed.
+2. `chmod +x gradlew`
+3. `./gradlew :desktop:run`

 ## Other information
 Rhythm Heaven is the intellectual property of Nintendo.